 Protecting the public

 How we safeguard clients and raise public confidence in the counselling professions

 Types of therapy

-An A-Z of therapeutic approaches, modalities or ways of working.
+An A-Z list of the different approaches, modalities or ways of working within counselling and psychotherapy.

 If you have any comments or would like to share your story, please email us at email@example.com